 Yes No None/ Negligible Don't know Impact H/M/L Reasons for your decision (including evidence) / How might it impact?
-To maintain and enhance biodiversity ✓ There is no impact on any of these as the policy is only to permit the installation of a screen in licensed vehicles during To promote the resilience of ecosystems, i.e. supporting protection of the wider environment, ✓ the Covid-19 emergency period.

-such as air quality, flood alleviation, etc.
+To maintain and enhance biodiversity ✓ To promote the resilience of ecosystems, i.e. supporting protection of the wider environment, such as air quality, flood alleviation, etc. ✓ There is no impact on these as the proposed policy amendments relate to the internal administrative processes of dealing with licence applications and other amendments which will have a minor or no impact to existing licence holders.